Frequently asked questions

 Does Dr Cunnington offer Telehealth appointments?

-Telehealth is a Medicare initiative that allows medical specialists to offer consultations using videoconferencing to people living outside of major metropolitan areas.
+Telehealth is a Medicare initiative that allows medical specialists to offer consultations using videoconferencing (or in some circumstance via telephone).
 David uses Telehealth to offer consultations to people from around Australia.

-To see if you are eligible for Telehealth via Medicare, you can check this map Areas RA2, RA3, RA4 and RA5 are eligible for Medicare rebates for Telehealth consultations.
+People in regional areas are eligible for additional Medicare rebates for Telehealth via videoconferencing (not phone).
+You can check this map Areas RA2, RA3, RA4 and RA5 to see if you are eligible for these additional Medicare rebates.
 To find which area you are in select ASGS Remoteness Areas 2016 and enter address.

 Note: David is not able to offer consultations to people outside Australia.